 - SSH User names

 - Computer names

 Disable information collection

-Users can disable all information collection by navigating to the Kryptonite settings page and enabling the “Disable Google Analytics” setting.
-Kryptonite WILL report to Google Analytics that analytics have been disabled, but will not report any future events until analytics have been re-enabled by toggling the same setting.
+Users can disable all information collection by navigating to the Krypton settings page and enabling the “Disable Google Analytics” setting.
+Krypton WILL report to Google Analytics that analytics have been disabled, but will not report any future events until analytics have been re-enabled by toggling the same setting.

 How we use your information

 We use your information to improve Krypton’s performance and quality.
 We use this information to learn which features are being used and how often.
 We also use this information to detect irregularities.
 This enables us to modify functionality, diagnose potential bugs, and determine which features to select for product updates.
 We collect email addresses for the purpose of communicating new features, product updates, and company updates.
 We will never spam email addresses and provide users with a way to opt out.